viorik/ELSDc/README.md

                    `shapes_out_polygon.txt` contains the expected result for
                    the sample image `shapes.pgm`.

-The command will print and the end of the execution the numbers of features of each type found.
+The command will print at the end of the execution the numbers of features of each type found.
 To check the installation, run `./elsdc shapes.pgm`.
-The output should be similar to ones in `shapes_output.svg`, `shapes_labels.pgm`, `shapes_out_ellipse.txt` and `shapes_out_polygon.txt`.
-It should found 66 ellipses and 145 polygons.
-The exact coordinate values may differ slightly due rounding error differences in different systems.
+The output should be similar to the one in `shapes_output.svg`, `shapes_labels.pgm`, `shapes_out_ellipse.txt` and `shapes_out_polygon.txt`.
+It should find 66 ellipses and 145 polygons.
+The exact coordinate values may differ slightly due to rounding error differences in different systems.
 The execution time for `shapes.pgm` is about 4s on a Dell notebook.